 2.4.3.
 Economic importance of mushrooms

 Mushrooms sold in supermarkets have been commercially grown mushroom in farms.
 The most popular of these Agaricus bisporusis considered as safe for most people to eat, because it is grown in controlled and sterilized environments.
-Several varieties of A. bisporusare grown commercially, including white, crimini, and Portobello.
+Several varieties of A. bisporu are grown commercially, including white, crimini, and Portobello.

 In recent years, increasing affluence in developing countries has led to a considerable growth in interest in mushroom cultivation, which now seen as a potentially important economic activity for small farmers.
 In some studies, the reported amount of total cultivated mushroom is 40,000-50,000 tones (Anon, 1889).
 In rural areas, the public collects wild edible mushrooms that contribute to their economy and nutritional levels.